Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

 The routine \code{rExtDep} performs random generation of bivariate maxima (\code{model = "semi.bvevd"}) and bivariate exceedances (\code{model = "semi.bvexceed"}), according to Algorithm 2 and 3 of \citet{Marcon2017}.
-When \code{angular = TRUE} solely angular components are generated, no matter the \code{model} argument, meaning that setting \code{model = "semi.bvexceed"} in the above call of \code{rExtDep} would produce the same result.
+When \code{angular = TRUE}, only angular components are generated, no matter the \code{model} argument, meaning that setting \code{model = "semi.bvexceed"} in the above call of \code{rExtDep} would produce the same result.
 The argument \code{mar} allows for transformations to GEV margins.
 When \code{model = "semi.bvexceed"}, one can choose to simulate bivariate observations from the failure regions $\mathcal{A}_{\bfu}$ (\code{exceed.type = "or"}) or $\mathcal{B}_{\bfu}$ (\code{exceed.type = "and"}), where $\bfu$ is a suitable threshold specified by \code{threshold}.
-The code in line 24-31 of listing~\ref{lst:sec243} generates $200$ observations from both failure regions with threshold $\bfu=(10,20)$, above the marginal $90\%$ quantiles (see Figure~\ref{fig:failure} for an illustration).
+The command lines below generate $200$ observations from both failure regions with threshold $\bfu=(10,20)$, above the marginal $90\%$ quantiles (see Figure~\ref{fig:failure} for an illustration). \begin{CodeChunk} \begin{CodeInput} R> set.seed(10)